 Why do this?
+Two reasons:

-The main reason is to allow the app to be decoupled, so that it doesn't degrade into the proverbial "big ball of mud".
-Mixins (and contributions) allow dependency to be inverted, so that the dependencies between modules can be kept acyclic and under control.
+- The main reason is to allow the app to be decoupled, so that it doesn't degrade into the proverbial "big ball of mud".
+Mixins (and contributions) allow dependency to be inverted, so that the dependencies between modules can be kept acyclic and under control. - However, there is another reason: mixins are also a convenient mechanism for grouping functionality even for a concrete type, helping to rationalize about the dependency between the data and the behaviour.